 The latest list of community responses across East Devon can be found below, updated for the new national lockdown in January 2021.
 If you are involved in a group and want to add it to the list below, please email email@example.com.

 The links provided below will re-direct to third party websites.
-I cannot guarantee the veracity of information contained within them so please exercise your own due-diligence and best judgement when using the help on offer.
+While I've made every effort to verify information below, please exercise your own due-diligence and best judgement when using the help on offer.
 Thank you.

 Exmouth Mutual Aid Covid-19

-Exmouth Community Larder is a local food bank distributing emergency food supplies.
+Exmouth Food Bank is a local food bank distributing emergency food supplies.
 For general enquiries, please email email@example.com or call 07787 758511.
 For emergency food support, please email firstname.lastname@example.org or call 07749 322291.
 Their website is www.exmouthfoodbank.org.uk

-For those that are unable to leave their home a group of volunteers are available to fetch shopping or prescriptions and for those facing financial difficulties the group may be able to pay towards some of your shopping.
-If you require help please contact the surgery in Budleigh, 01395 441212 or visit http://www.budleighsupport.co.uk/
+For those that are unable to leave their home a group of volunteers is available to fetch shopping or prescriptions and for those facing financial difficulties the group may be able to pay towards some of your shopping.

 Exton Village Events Committee